 It is important for patients to attend their rheumatologist appointments regularly, and promptly get any blood tests or scans requested by doctors.

-In general, treating AS has two important parts:
+In general, treating Ankylosing Spondylitis has two important parts:

 - Physical therapy and daily stretching can reduce stiffness in the back and improve overall mobility

 - Medications that reduce pain, and improve function and mobility

 A summary of all of the treatment options that can improve the lives of patients with Ankylosing Spondylitis follows: